markusressel/openhasp-config-manager/README.md

 ## Output file name length must not exceed 30 characters

-If you want to organize your files (both common and device-specific ones) you can simply create subfolders to achieve your desired structure.
-However, due to a technical limitation openHASP does not support subfolder on the actual device.
-To overcome this limitation openhasp-config-manager will automatically generate a file name for files in subfolders before uploading them to the device. `.json` or `.cmd` files within subfolders will be renamed by concatenating their full subpath using an underscore (`_`) as a separator.
+openHASP doesn't support subfolders.
+To keep your local project organized, the manager flattens your structure during upload (e.g., `folder/page.jsonl` becomes `folder_page.jsonl`).
 So f.ex. the file in the following structure:

 ```text
 openhasp-configs